MIX : a Multi-task Learning Approach to Solve Open-Domain Question Answering: Background and Previous Work

 \subsection{Open-Domain Question Answering}

 \cite{chen2017reading} introduce the Open-Domain Question Answering setting (figure \ref{opendomainqa}) that aims to use the entire English Wikipedia as a knowledge source to answer factoid natural language questions.
-Considering Wikipedia as a collection of about 5 millions of textual documents without relying on its graph structure, this setting brings the challenge of building systems able to do \textit{Machine Reading Comprehension} at scale.
+Considering Wikipedia as a collection of about 5 million textual documents without relying on its graph structure, this setting brings the challenge of building systems able to do \textit{Machine Reading Comprehension} at scale.
 Most recent works (\cite{chen2017reading}, \cite{raison2018weaver}, \cite{min2018efficient}) explored the following pipeline to solve this task.
-First, retrieving a dozens of documents using statistical methods (bigrams, tf-idf, BM25, etc.) or similarity search on dense representations between documents and questions \cite{karpukhin2020dense}, \cite{khattab2020colbert} and then applying a deep learning model trained for machine reading comprehension to find the answer.
+First, retrieving dozens of documents using statistical methods (bigrams, tf-idf, BM25, etc.) or similarity search on dense representations between documents and questions \cite{karpukhin2020dense}, \cite{khattab2020colbert} and then applying a deep learning model trained for machine reading comprehension to find the answer.
 Some other works have been about designing methods to re-rank documents using more sophisticated methods like deep learning or reinforcement learning (\cite{wang2017r3}, \cite{lee2018ranking}).

-Yang et al. designed in BERTserini \cite{DBLP:journals/corr/abs-1902-01718} a pipeline of 2 steps : first, reducing the search space thanks to BM25 algorithm, and then, extracting the spans of text in each document retrieved with a finetuned BERT.
-Eventually, the issue discussed in the introduction about scoring the relevance of spans of text coming from different paragraphs is tackled by taking the weighted average of the score from BM25 algorithm and the score of the QA model.
-The weight is an hyperparameter tuned manually.
+Yang et al. designed in BERTserini \cite{DBLP:journals/corr/abs-1902-01718} a pipeline of 2 steps: first, reducing the search space thanks to the BM25 algorithm, extracting the text spans in each document retrieved with a finetuned BERT.
+Eventually, the issue discussed in the introduction about scoring the relevance of spans of text coming from different paragraphs is tackled by taking the weighted average of the score from the BM25 algorithm and the score of the QA model.
+The weight is a hyperparameter tuned manually.

 Wang et al. \cite{wang2019multipassage} tackle the issue of comparing spans across several documents with a more sophisticated approach with \textit{Mutli-passage BERT}.
-They use a global normalization method : the retrieved passages are processed separately by the language model and eventually the $softmax$ operation is applied to all the tokens from all documents to normalize the scores and allow fair comparison between spans from several passages.
-They also use a passage re-ranker based on another BERT model : the BM25 algorithm retrieves 100 passages that are ranked and the $softmax$ normalization is applied across the top 30 passages.
+They use a global normalization method: the retrieved passages are processed separately by the language model, and eventually, the $softmax$ operation is applied to all the tokens from all documents to normalize the scores and allow fair comparison between spans from several passages.
+They also use a passage re-ranker based on another BERT model: the BM25 algorithm retrieves 100 ranked passages,and the $softmax$ normalization is applied across the top 30 passages.